Foat/foat.github.io/_posts/articles/2015-08-27-reactive-fun-with-scala-js.markdown

 I want to extend the whole idea behind my notes for the [Principles of Reactive Programming] course.
 I will include here some interesting materials that I have found over the last week.
 Likely, [Scala] is a really wide field to discover something new.
 The idea is to tie topics from the course to the articles and to form a better understanding of the whole Scala language.

-In the article we will see how to use [Reactive Programming] paradigm in your [Scala] applications.
+In this article we will see how to use [Reactive Programming] paradigm in your [Scala] applications.

 {% include toc.html %}